-Comparisons: Common Buckthorn is most easily confused with the native Alder-leaf Buckthorn, Rhamnus alnifolia, where the leaves also have serrated edges but differ with 6 to 7 pairs of leaf veins and the flowers are 5-parted.
+Comparisons: Common Buckthorn is most easily confused with the native Alder-leaf Buckthorn, Rhamnus alnifolia, where the leaves also have serrated edges but differ with 5 to 7 pairs of leaf veins, the flowers are 5-parted and the stems are thorn-less.
 Another species is Glossy Buckthorn, Frangula alnus, whose leaves are not serrate, but shiny, and the berries develop along the branch going through a red stage before turning black, the flowers are 5-parted and the branches do not have thorns.
 All three retain their green leaves late into autumn when most deciduous species have shed theirs.

 Above: 1st photo - The flowers occur in clusters around the leaf nodes.
 2nd photo - Individual male flowers are quite small with 4 stamens and 4 spreading lobes of the corolla.

 Below: The pistillate flowers have a style with a 4-parted tip.
 Below is a reddish nectar ring.